-Tests whether the specified host data is accessible from the current device.
-Returns nonzero or .TRUE. if the data is in shared memory or is fully present in the current device memory.
+Tests whether the specified host data is present on the device.
+Returns nonzero or .TRUE. if the data is fully present on the device.

-acc_attach(h_void), acc attach async(h void, int)
+'''

+acc_attach( h_void ),

+acc_attach_async( h_void, int )

+'''

 Attaches the device copy of the pointer argument to its device target, if it is not attached; otherwise increments the attachment count.